Cohomology and the Brauer groups of diagonal surfaces: Introduction

-The methods in (b) and (c) are used for the first time in this paper to advance this program for diagonal surfaces of arbitrary degree $d$ in $\P^3_k$.
-We use the description of the primitive complex cohomology of the Fermat hypersurface of degree $d$ obtained by Pham \cite{Ph} and further developed by Looijenga \cite{L}.
-The Galois representation in the \'etale cohomology of the Fermat hypersurface was studied by Weil \cite{W1, W2}, Katz, Shioda, and Ulmer, among others, see \cite{U}.
-We work out precise details in the case of diagonal quartic surfaces with coefficients in $\Q$ over the ground field $\Q(i)$, which are then used to deal with the case of the ground field~$\Q$.
+The methods in (b) and (c) are used for the first time in this paper.
+We apply them to advance this program for diagonal surfaces of arbitrary degree $d$ in $\P^3_k$, using the description of integral homology of the Fermat hypersurface $F$ of degree $d$ over $\C$ obtained by Pham \cite{Ph}, see also \cite{L, ABB, DS}.